firecmsco/firecms/website/docs/collections/collections.md

 :::important
 You can have the same collection defined in both ways.
-In that case, the collection defined in code will take precedence.
+In that case, the collection defined in the UI will take precedence.

-A deep merge is performed, so you can define some properties in the UI, and override them in code.
+A deep merge is performed, so you can define some properties in the code, and override them in the UI.
 For example, you can define an enum string property and the values will be merged from both definitions.
 :::